Transfer Options from JFK to Times Square

 Although dependent on traffic levels, JFK airport transfers are the utmost traveling experience from JFK to Times Square.
 When booking a private airport transfer, you have the driver waiting for you at JFK Arrivals hall, help you with your luggage, and escort you to the vehicle of your preference, parked outside the terminal’s doors.
 Driving you directly to Times Square, he’ll give you handy advice about your stay in New York.
 In that way, you’ll make your trip even more memorable.
 New York airport transfer companies lie at the Ground Transportation Center, near the baggage claim areas of JFK terminals.
 However, it is highly recommended to make your booking in advance to secure the best deals and the lowest prices.

-How to get to Times Square from airport?
+How to get to Times Square from the airport?

 Apart from the 24/7 NYC taxis, the lavish New York airport transfers, and the autonomous car rentals, you can also opt for a subway or train ride from JFK to Times Square.
 An express bus headed from New York Airport to Manhattan.
 However, it is no longer running.

-How long is subway ride from JFK to Times Square?
+How long is a subway ride from JFK to Times Square?

 Besides the 15-minute AirTrain ride from JFK to Jamaica Station, the transfer to Times Square with the Subway Line E should last around 41 minutes.
 Thus, the total duration of your ride from JFK to Times Square should be approximately one hour.